davidfcarr/rsvpmaker/README.txt

 	development kit for PHP and the Stripe SDK under the license of their creators.

 == Changelog ==

+= 5.9.4 =

+* Yet a better implementation of the custom Gutenberg notification for RSVPMaker templates (no longer displayed more than once if user saves template again)
+* Bug fix related to date display in email newsletter output.

 = 5.9.2 =